WittySmirk/slugsalt/README.md

 Testing if Web Application performance has a greater impact on students with traditionally lower scores

 ## Archetecture
-Here is the basic database architecture for the app:
+Here is the basic application flow and database architecture for the app:
 <img src="/docs/dbarchitecture.png">

 ## Benchmarks
-Because of the Research Question the project's goal is to solve, here are the lighthouse scores of the control and bottlenecked versions of the test.
+Because of the Research Question the project's goal is to solve, here are the lighthouse scores of the control and bottlenecked versions of the test

 ### Control
 <img src="/docs/PerfOfControl.png">